cube-drone/blog2025/hugosite/content/posts/2024/superstar_usa/index.md

 draft = false
 categories = ["media"]
-tags = ["cruel pranks", "cringe", "contrapoints"]
+tags = ["cruel pranks", "cringe", "contrapoints"] image = "./yikes.png"
+description = "the actual worst reality TV show of all time"
 +++

 So, every now and then I rewatch Jenny Nicholson talking about [the worst reality TV show of all time](https://www.youtube.com/watch?v=JKFgn6tNU6w), because it's funny, and because I have a cold.